 These 3D printed hangers look like another great option for backpack storage.
 They are made of plastic and fit on most standard closet rods.

 Having a place to hang gear is awesome.
 If you have a basement with exposed beams above, grab some hooks and screw them in to create a gear drying space.
 It’s a great way to hang your sleeping bags after a trip, hang your tent, or backpacks.
 Add an oscillating fan and your stuff will be dry in no time.
+We used to do this in our previous home after every trip.

 Add hooks on the wall for hiking poles, backpacks, life jackets, helmets, chairs, or for whatever needs hanging.